What is Cognitive Behavioral Therapy (CBT)?

 Benefit 4- Positive Thoughts

 Negative thoughts are the main root of many mental disorders.
-CBT focuses on eradicating negative thoughts and replace those with positive thoughts.
+CBT focuses on eradicating negative thoughts and replacing those with positive thoughts.
 In this process, the patient participates actively.
 They identify the issues, negative thoughts, and alternative positive thoughts by themselves.
 Also, they challenge their own negative thoughts.
 Thus active and conscious participation in the process helps them to turn negative thoughts into positive ones.
 The change becomes effective for the long term.

 Benefit 5- Improved Coping Skills